KHU-VLL/DEVIAS/docs/DATASET.md

 * For training
 We train DEVIAS and baseline models on [UCF-101](https://arxiv.org/abs/1212.0402) and [Kinetics-400](https://arxiv.org/abs/1705.07750), which are the most popular datasets for training action recognition models.
 To use these datasets, please download the videos through [UCF-101](https://www.crcv.ucf.edu/data/UCF101.php) or [Kinetics-400](https://opendatalab.com/OpenMMLab/Kinetics-400).
 We also train the models on [HVU](https://arxiv.org/abs/1904.11451), which provides both action and scene ground-truth labels.
-You can download the videos by referring to [the official repository](https://github.com/holistic-video-understanding/HVU-Downloader).
+You can download the videos from [the official repository](https://github.com/holistic-video-understanding/HVU-Downloader).
 Note that we use the subset of HVU, consisting of videos that have a single action label and a single scene label, with a total of 27,532 videos.
 The list of videos in the subset is `filelist/hvu/train.csv`.

 * For evaluation
 We use various datasets for evaluating the models on both seen and unseen action-scene combination scenarios.